-Divorce, illness, death, adoption, sex – they’re all part of life.
+Divorce, illness, death, sex, natural disasters – they’re all part of life.
 Talking about tough topics is one way you can help your child deal with life’s difficulties.

-If you encourage open communication about tough topics, your child learns that she can always talk to you.
-She’ll understand that you’ll be there to listen if something is worrying her.
-If your child gets this message when she’s little, you have a solid base for communication as she heads into the teenage years.
+If you encourage open communication about tough topics, your child learns that they can always talk to you.
+Your child will understand that you’ll be there to listen if something is worrying them.
+This is a great foundation for communication in the teenage years.

-Talking about tough topics with your child also gives you a chance to explain the values and beliefs that are important to your family.
+And talking about tough topics with your child gives you a chance to explain values and beliefs that are important to your family.

 Talking about tough topics at different ages